aisyahzmz/my_counter_app/README.md

 ## Tasks To Do

 - Please add the "decrement" function into the Motoko code and the frontend code to allow click the `Decrement` button to decrease the counter.
-- My ICP Account Principal ID: [cahzek]
+- My ICP Account Principal ID: [fwccy-26xn6-new56-sedsg-7gv7b-7apwt-rg7ma-wruup-y4xj2-fbuyj-rae]
 - My ICP Ledger Account ID: [84266073637a16f29a0c966862a887403ef41e35faebab1b11ceed664ef71355]

 ## Get Started